 Pruning: Should be lifted and divided every few years to keep the plants vigorous.

 Flower Form: The daffodil is one of the first flowers to bloom in the spring.
 The traditional form of the daffodil is a flower made of pale yellow petals surrounding a somewhat darker trumpet, though there are now variations on that general color scheme.
 Some daffodils now have pure white leaves surrounding lemon yellow or even orange horns.
 The rule of thumb is to plant the bulbs twice as thick as they are tall and plant them three inches apart.
-After the sword-shaped leaves start to die back, some people leave the bulbs in the ground.
+After the sword-shaped leaves start to die back, some people leave the lamps in the ground.
 Others dig them up and keep them in onion bags in a calm and dry place till they're ready to be planted in the fall.
 Daffodils are deer-resistant.